-Summary: The Centers for Medicare & Medicaid Services modified its anti-cancer chemotherapy coverage policy for colorectal cancer, effective April 24, 2026, retiring the existing policy.
-Here's what billing teams need to do.
+Summary: The Centers for Medicare & Medicaid Services modified its anti-cancer chemotherapy coverage policy for colorectal cancer, effective May 15, 2026, retiring the existing policy.
+Here's what billing teams need to know before that date.

 | Field | Detail |